-Associate Professor of Supply Chain Management.
+Associate Professor of Supply Chain Management; Class of '61 Professorship.
 B.S., University of Calgary; M.B.A., University of Alberta; Ph.D., University of Tennessee.
-Research interests: knowledge management and collaboration within the supply chain, logistics strategy and the financial implications of supply chain management.
+Research interests: knowledge management and collaboration within the supply chain; logistics strategy and the financial implications of supply chain management.

-Assistant Professor of Management.
+Associate Professor of Management.
 M.S., B.S., Institute for Economics and Law, Moscow,Russia; M.B.A., Ph.D., Rutgers University.
+Research interests: emotions at work.
 Teaching areas: negotiations; organizational behavior.
-Research interests: emotions at work.

 Assistant Professor, Department of Management.
 B.S., United States Air Force Academy; M.S., Air Force Institute of Technology; M.B.A., University of Colorado; Ph.D., University of Virginia.
-Research interests include founding partnerships, new venture teams, entrepreneurial decision making, and business ethics.
+Research interests: entrepreneurial decision making; new venture teams; and business ethics.

-Assistant Professor of Management; Axelrod Family Fellowship.
+Associate Professor of Management; Axelrod Family Fellowship.
 B.A., University of Toronto; M.A., Ph.D., Rutgers University.
-Research interests: organizational conflict, alternative dispute resolution, participatory work systems, and social networks.
+Research interests: organizational conflict; alternative dispute resolution; participatory work systems; and social networks.

 Naomi B. Rothman